Frequently Asked Questions

 Questions about the planning process:

-• Recognizing the lack of space and aging infrastructure at both the Public Works and Parks Maintenance Facility and License & Passport Center, the City of Roseville conducted a space needs assessment in 2017 that found major deficiencies in both buildings.
+• Recognizing the lack of space and aging infrastructure at both the Public Works and Parks Operations Facility and License & Passport Center, the City of Roseville conducted a space needs assessment in 2017 that found major deficiencies in both buildings.
 The city then hired the BKV Group in to help develop a master plan for optimizing public services for Roseville residents in 2021.
 This entailed another space needs assessment and a series of engagement efforts with project and community stakeholders to identify current and future needs.
 This assessment found that:

 • The License & Passport Center needs roughly two times the current space to meet federal standards for managing operations.

 After a thorough review, the Roseville City Council recognized that investments were needed to effectively address infrastructure needs, lack of space, and overall workflow deficiencies in both buildings.
-In May 2023, the Minnesota State Legislature authorized the city to pursue a local 0.5% sales tax option to fund the new Maintenance Operations Center and new License & Passport Center.
+In May 2023, the Minnesota State Legislature authorized the city to pursue a local 0.5% sales tax option to fund the new Operations Facility and new License & Passport Center.
 Learn more about the plan here.

 • Roseville residents played a major role in shaping this plan.
 The planning process included a series of engagement efforts that gathered Roseville community input through online and printed surveys, an outdoor walking tour, and an interactive website that allowed residents to markup the proposed plans and offer their own ideas.